MFallahi23/blood_test_check/README.md

-# Blood Test Checker — AI Web App
+# CBC Analyzer — AI Web App
 This project is a machine learning–powered web application designed to assist in analyzing blood test results.
 It predicts whether a test result may contain anomalies or require further review.
 While this is a first experimental project, it served as a valuable learning experience in deploying an end-to-end ML application.

 ## Tech Stack